cometkim/mattermost-typed/README.md

 * [vscode-flow-ide](https://marketplace.visualstudio.com/items?itemName=gcazaciuc.vscode-flow-ide)

 ## Is this really necessary?
 You might wonder if this is really necessary.
 Well, Here is why I came to think it's necessary - Can you inference the type of Get Posts API?

 I was building a Mattermost integration and I thought it would of course be an array of Post.
-And I had to see the result of `map is not a function` because it returned an Object, not an Array.

-The following is what exactly the result of Get Posts looks like.
+And I had to see the result of `map is not a function` because of the result of the Get Posts API that looks like:
 ```json
 {
   "order": [